Jim Thrower - Technical Coordinator 2D

 Ōbaku Zen and its architecture, the manner in which structural and decorative elements resolve is such a contrast to the design decisions in rent-slab going up all around us at King’s Cross.

-Who's your favorite artist / photographer/ designer/ director…?
+Who's your favourite artist / photographer/ designer/ director…?

 I’m assuming that at some point during my childhood I must have engaged in hero worship, but can’t recall who its objects were or why.
 I'm fascinated by producers of real Arte Povera, invariably unknowns, creative and resourceful outside systems of validation.